 Also known as dolly shots, this includes tracking shots, panning shots and Dutch tilts.
 The term dolly shot refers to using a “dolly” or wheeled support for the camera or to move in on a close-up shot.

 A zoom lens enables you to change focal length without moving your camera position (unless you’re zooming in and out).
-This is often used to make changes in composition without moving the camera.
+This is often used to make changes in the composition without moving the camera.

 A crane is used in filming to create dramatic high-angle shots or low-angle tracking shots.
 This can be achieved by using an A-frame jib.